 Play Anything (Bogost, 2016)

-- Builds on Huizinga's 'Magic Circle' (Homo Ludens) - Playgrounds: anything with boundaries and content that is experienced as fun. - Fun: any activity that is related to with commitment, attention, and care. - The Past is a playground.
+- Builds on Huizinga's 'Magic Circle' (Homo Ludens) - Playgrounds: anything with boundaries and content that is experienced as fun. - Fun: any activity that is related to with commitment, attention, and care. - For example, the Past is a playground.